David Ford betting profile: Sony Open in Hawaii - PGA TOUR

 - Ford averaged 0.467 Strokes Gained: Off-the-Tee in his past five tournaments, showing solid performance off the tee.

-- His Strokes Gained: Approach the Green averaged 0.326 in his past five starts, indicating strong iron play.
+- His Strokes Gained: Approach the Green averaged 0.326 over his last five starts, indicating effective iron play.

-- Ford posted a 0.023 Strokes Gained: Putting mark in his past five tournaments, demonstrating steady performance on the greens.
+- Ford's short game showed some struggles with an average of -0.078 Strokes Gained: Around-the-Green in his past five tournaments.

 All stats in this article are accurate for Ford as of the start of the Sony Open in Hawaii.